McJackTang/MMPD_rPPG_dataset/README.md

 There are two kinds of datasets for your convenience: full dataset(370G, 320 x 240 resolution ), mini dataset(48G, 80 x 60 resolution ).
 There are two ways for downloads： OneDrive and Baidu Netdisk for researchers of different regions.
 For those researchers in China, a hard disk could also be a solution.
 To access the dataset, you are supposed to download this [data release agreement](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/MMPD_Release_Agreement.pdf).
-Please scan and dispatch the completed agreement via your institutional email to <tjk19@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn>.
+Please scan and dispatch the completed agreement via your institutional email to <tjk24@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn>.
 The email should have the subject line 'MMPD Access Request -  your institution.'
-In the email,  outline your institution's past research and articulate the rationale for seeking access to the MMPD, including its intended application in your specific research project.
+In the email,  outline your institution's website and publications for seeking access to the MMPD, including its intended application in your specific research project.
+The email should be sent by a faculty rather than a student.

 ## ⚙️ Experiment Procedure[Updated]